 I was able to buy snacks and beverages from the driver.
-Moreover passenger had the possibility to use the toilette inside the bus – it was new and clean as well.
+Moreover you have the possibility to use the toilette inside the bus – it was new and clean as well.

 competitive comparison: The seats inside the ICEs of Deutsche Bahn are way more comfortable and offer more leg space.
 Moreover you’re able to walk around on the train – a huge advantage!
-But there isn’t the possibility of using free WiFi on the train – a great service offered by FlixBus!
+But there isn’t the possibility of using free WiFi on the train.

 Time (Duration & Punctuality)